grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Owen, open the main ballast valves," Hemi gave the instruction that would begin the maneuver.

-Owen swiveled his chair to face the tank control panel, and flipped both switches that opened the valves at the same time.
+Owen swiveled his chair to face the tank control panel, and gave a quarter turn to both of the small wheels that opened the valves at the same time.
 They could hear the hiss of air escaping up through the main ballast valves ahead of the sail as sea water pushed up into the ballast tanks from below and displaced the air into the atmosphere above.

 "Just a thin hair of down angle on the dive planes, if you please," said Hemi.

-Owen was ready for this, his other hand on the large wheel that controlled the dive planes.
+Owen was ready for this, he had been resting one hand on the large wheel that controlled the dive planes.
 He rolled it a short distance around its circumference.

 "As soon as you feel the angle on the boat Owen, level it back out again."
 By the time Hemi had said this, there was already a slight angle down on the bow.

 From the radar station below they could hear Chips muttering.
 "No fuckin' redundant system, fucking nothing at all..."

 Owen already had the dive planes leveled out again and the slight angle came off the _Prospect's_ deck.
 Owen and Hemi were watching the depth gauge closely as it slowly lifted up off its pin.
-When it indicated a couple of meters of depth, Hemi reached over and closed the main ballast tank valve switches himself.
+When it indicated a couple of meters of depth, Hemi reached over and closed the main ballast tank valve wheels himself.
 They all listened for the sound of the hissing, escaping air to stop.
 No one was breathing as the sound went on longer than it seemed like it should.
 But it wavered, slowed and ceased as the valves came to their closed position.

 "Give it another minute... make sure everything is where it should be..." said Hemi.